Customer Experiences

 Geographical distribution:

 Participants are recruited from all federal states.
-The distribution is between the new federal states (72%) and the old federal states (28%).
+The distribution is 72% from the new federal states and 28% from the old federal states.

-The pool reflects the educational distribution in Germany with a mix of lower secondary school qualifications (20%), intermediate secondary school qualifications (40%), A-levels (30%) and university degrees (10%).
+The pool reflects the distribution of education in Germany with a mix of secondary school diplomas (20%), intermediate school diplomas (40%), high school diplomas (30%), and university degrees (10%).

 Professional status: